Links 8/17: On The Site Of The Angels

 British Medical Journal Global Health: new data available after the US invasion of Iraq conclusively determines that the claim that US sanctions starved thousands of Iraqi children was a lie deliberately spread by Saddam Hussein.

 Congress passes “right to try” bill allowing terminally ill people to access not-yet-FDA-approved medications.
 Someone in the comments noted that there’s already a procedure for terminally ill individuals to appeal to the FDA to do this, and FDA approves 99% of such requests already.
 So not only is this mostly a symbolic victory, but one worries that the 1% of requests that aren’t approved might be pretty bad ideas.
+[EDIT: But see here]

 j9461701 on the subreddit posts about the extreme male brain theory of autism, finding it mostly unconvincing.
 I mostly agree, though it’s important to remember that hormone differences can have varying and seemingly paradoxical effects depending on what level of the various metabolic processes they come in at.